A paradigm of spontaneous marginal phase transition at finite temperature in one-dimensional ladder Ising models: A minimal model

-$C_{12}(0)$, the correlation between two outer spins on the legs, is proportional to the frustration function $I_-$ and changes sign at $T_c$ (exactly zero at $T_c$).
-Because of the exponentially large $\cosh(2\beta J)$ and $\sinh(2\beta |J|)$ near $T_c$, $C_{12}(0)\approx \text{sgn}(I_-) \coth(2\beta |J|) \approx +1$ below $T_c$ and $-1$ above $T_c$, as shown in Fig.~\ref{Fig:SS}a (blue line for $\alpha=0.05$).
-Below $T_c$, the blue line overlaps with the unfrustrated $J'$-dominated case of $\alpha=3$ (orange line).
+$C_{12}(0)$, the correlation between two parent spins on the legs, is proportional to the frustration function $\Upsilon_-$ and changes sign at $T_0$ (exactly zero at $T_0$).
+Because of the exponentially large $\cosh(2\beta J)$ and $\sinh(2\beta |J|)$ near $T_0$, $C_{12}(0)\approx \text{sgn}(\Upsilon_-) \coth(2\beta |J|) \approx +1$ below $T_0$ and $-1$ above $T_0$, as shown in Fig.~\ref{Fig:SS}a (blue line for $\alpha=0.05$).
+Below $T_0$, the blue line overlaps with the unfrustrated $J'$-dominated case of $\alpha=3$ (orange line).
 In the intermediate-$T$ region, it shows a plateau and overlaps with the unfrustrated $J''$-dominated ordinary 2-leg ladder case (green line).
-That is, the two outer spins changes from having like values in the low-$T$ region to having unlike values in the intermediate-$T$ region.
-What is remarkably new to learn now is that for the high-$T$ region, while remaining negative, the blue line of $C_{12}(0)$ does not continue following the green line, which gradually decays to zero as temperature increases.
+That is, the two parent spins changes from having like values in the low-$T$ region to having unlike values in the intermediate-$T$ region where the child spins appear to be decoupled from the ladder.
+So, one rung's contribution to the free energy for $T<T_0$ and $T>T_0$ is approximately $-J''-2|J'|$ and $J''-k_\mathrm{B}T\ln2$, respectively.
+They cross at $k_\mathrm{B}T_0=2(|J'|+J'')/\ln2=2\alpha |J|/\ln2$, in agreement with Eq.~(\ref{T_0}).
+What is remarkably new to learn is that for the high-$T$ region, while remaining negative, the blue line of $C_{12}(0)$ does not continue following the green line, which gradually decays to zero as temperature increases.
 Instead, it decays significantly faster with an inflection point at $T^*\approx 0.88$ before gradually decaying to zero.
 Yet, with $C_{12}(0)\approx-0.82$ at $T^*$, it is still far away from the zero red line for the case of the completely decoupled double chains.
 The two chains seem to be strongly coupled.
 How can we reconcile this with the effective decoupling seen in the above thermodynamic properties and the intra-chain correlation functions?